 • Working conditions

-A gap analysis has been produced that will be aligned with researchers at the University through an on-line survey during the autumn.
-Based on the gap analysis, an action plan will be drawn up.
-Together, they will lead to an application that will be submitted at the end of 2020.
+A gap analysis has been produced and aligned with researchers at the University through an on-line survey during autumn 2020.
+Based on the gap analysis, the internal working group and the steering group are currently drawing up an action plan.
+Together, they will lead to an application that will be submitted at the end of April 2021.
 Our application will be evaluated and after the evaluation and possible adjustments, we will receive the HRS4R award and the right to use the “HR Excellence in Research” logo.
-The work of implementing measures based on the action plan will start in the spring of 2021 and continue into the future.
+The work of implementing measures based on the action plan will start at the beginning of 2022 and continue into the future.
 The work will be integrated into the regular development and quality work.